 Line 9.
 Taxable Portion of Social Security and Railroad Retirement Benefits.
-Social security and railroad retirement benefits are not subject to State income tax.
+Social security and railroad retirement benefits are not subject to state income tax.
 Enter any Title 2 social security benefits received under the Social Security Act and any Tier 1 or Tier 2 railroad retirement benefits received under the Railroad Retirement Act that were included in federal adjusted gross income.
 Railroad Retirement Act benefits include railroad unemployment insurance benefits and railroad sickness benefits.

 Line 10.
 Retirement Benefits Received by Vested Government Retirees (Bailey Settlement).
 As a result of the North Carolina Supreme Court's decision in Bailey v.
-State of North Carolina, North Carolina may not tax certain retirement benefits received by retirees (or by beneficiaries of retirees) of the State of North Carolina and its local governments or by United States government retirees (including military).
+State of North Carolina, North Carolina may not tax certain retirement benefits received by retirees (or by beneficiaries of retirees) of the state of North Carolina and its local governments or by United States government retirees (including military).
 The exclusion applies to retirement benefits received from certain defined benefit plans, such as the North Carolina Teachers' and State Employees' Retirement System, the North Carolina Local Governmental Employees' Retirement System, the North Carolina Consolidated Judicial Retirement System, the Federal Employees' Retirement System, or the United States Civil Service Retirement System, if the retiree had five or more years of creditable service as of August 12, 1989.
-The exclusion also applies to retirement benefits received from the State's §401(k) and §457 plans if the retiree had contributed or contracted to contribute to the plan prior to August 12, 1989.
+The exclusion also applies to retirement benefits received from the state's §401(k) and §457 plans if the retiree had contributed or contracted to contribute to the plan prior to August 12, 1989.
 The exclusion does not apply to local government §457 plans or to §403(b) annuity plans.
-Benefits from other State, local, and federal retirement plans may or may not be excluded depending on rulings in the Bailey case.
+Benefits from other state, local, and federal retirement plans may or may not be excluded depending on rulings in the Bailey case.

 The exclusion does not apply to retirement benefits paid to former teachers and state employees of other states and their political subdivisions.

 A retiree entitled to exclude retirement benefits from North Carolina income tax should claim a deduction on Line 10 for the amount of excludable retirement benefits included in federal adjusted gross income.
-Even if all your retirement is excludable under Bailey, you must still file a North Carolina return if you meet the minimum gross filing requirements on Page 6.
+Even if all your retirement is excludable under Bailey, you must still file a North Carolina return if you meet the minimum gross income filing requirements on Page 6.
 A copy of Form 1099-R or Form W-2 received from the payer must be attached to the return to support the deduction.

 Line 11.
-Adjustment for Bonus Depreciation.
-You may deduct an amount equal to 20% of the bonus depreciation deduction added to federal taxable income or federal adjusted gross income on your 2013, 2014, 2015, 2016, and 2017 State tax returns.
+Bonus Depreciation.
+You may deduct an amount equal to 20% of the bonus depreciation deduction added to federal adjusted gross income on your 2014, 2015, 2016, 2017, and 2018 state tax returns.

 Line 12.
-Adjustment for IRC Section 179 Expense Deduction.
-You may deduct an amount equal to 20% of the IRC section 179 expense deduction added to federal taxable income or federal adjusted gross income on your 2013, 2014, 2015, 2016, and 2017 State tax returns.
+IRC Section 179 Expense.
+You may deduct an amount equal to 20% of the IRC section 179 expense deduction added to federal adjusted gross income on your 2014, 2015, 2016, 2017, and 2018 state tax returns.